iesahin/xvc/book/src/ref/xvc-file-copy.md

 ```

-If the targets you specify are changed, Xvc cancels the copy operation.
+If the source files you specify are changed, Xvc cancels the copy operation.
 Please either recheck old versions or carry in new versions.

 ```console
 $ perl -i -pe 's/a/ee/g' data.txt